binliu-base/T3P1-CarND-Path-Planning-Project/README.md

 # Project Overview

 Goal of this project is to implement Path Planning to plan and generate safe and smooth trajectories for a simulated self-driving car, driving along a 3 lane highway with traffic that is driving +-10 MPH of the 50 MPH speed limit.
-The simulator provides a feed of values containing the car's localization, sensor fusion data of around vehicles on right hand side of the road and and a sparse map list of waypoints around the highway.
-These coordinates are provided in a global coordinate system.
+The simulator provides a feed of values containing the car's localization, sensor fusion data of around vehicles on right hand side of the road and a sparse map list of waypoints around the highway.

 Desigh Requirements are as follows: